-They are peaceful fish, so they’ll do well with your corydoras as long as you have enough floor space at the bottom of the aquarium to keep them both happy.
+They are peaceful fish, so they’ll do well with your corydoras (and other fish) as long as you have enough floor space at the bottom of the aquarium to keep them both happy.
 A 20 long or bigger should be fine.

 A sinking pellet designed for carnivorous fish, such as sinking shrimp pellets, is best to feed kuhlis.

 Finally, red cherry shrimp are another option if you’re looking for a colorful addition to your cory tank.

 Like other shrimp, they are peaceful and will get along nicely with any fish that doesn’t try to eat them.

 They’re also a good addition to your cleaning crew and will eat most leftover food and dead plant matter from the bottom of your aquarium.